 Words of Sympathy for the Loss of a Child

-For parents who are grieving the loss of a child, there are no words to relieve the tremendous heartache and pain they feel.
-To make matters worse, bereaved parents may be avoided by friends and acquiantances who do not know what to do or say.
+For parents who are grieving the loss of a child, there are no words to ease the heartache and pain they feel.
+To make matters worse, bereaved parents may be avoided by others who do not know what to do or say.

 • "I'm sad for you."